A blue bird representing Twitter (Source: OpenClipart-Vectors, goo.gl/0KJS46, under CC0 Public Domain licence)

 Microblogging is a classic web 2.0 tool which exists at the intersection of blogging, social networking and social sharing.
-It involves the rapid exchange of concise information, often including weblinks or attachments such as images.
-There have been a number of microblogging services over the years, but many have now disappeared, leaving the field dominated by Twitter (see the image above of the blue bird, which is globally recognised as referring to Twitter).
-One alternative is Plurk; while in China, where Twitter is inaccessible, there are some highly successful alternatives including Sina Weibo (微博).
-Because it involves quick, succinct sharing, Twitter is often accessed in an app version on mobile devices and thus may be linked to mobile learning.
+It involves the rapid exchange of concise information, often including images, videos and/or weblinks.
+There have been a number of microblogging services over the years, but many have now disappeared.
+For a long time, global microblogging was almost entirely dominated by Twitter/X (see the cartoon image above left, and the new Twitter X icon above right) but after a change of management in 2022 many users switched to the decentralised Mastodon (see the cartoon above centre).
+Given the increasing lack of control over content under the new management, as well as the close association between Twitter and the Republican campaign in the 2024 US election, another exodus began in late 2024, notably to Bluesky (which had been launched in 2021).
+Another longstanding alternative is Plurk, while Meta’s Threads entered the field in 2023.
+Twitter was officially renamed X in July 2023, with an accompanying change of logo (as seen above).
+In China, where Twitter/X is inaccessible, there are some highly successful alternatives including Sina Weibo (微博).
+Because they involve quick, succinct sharing, microblogs are often accessed in an app version on mobile devices and thus may be linked to mobile learning.

 -

-- follow those whose tweets (i.e., posts) you are interested in reading, ranging from actors and singers through to politicians, scientists and authors, after which you can see their tweets in your constantly updated newsfeed (note that unlike on social networking services, where friending requires a mutual connection, Twitter permits you to follow anyone with a public account, with no obligation for that person to follow you)
+- follow those whose tweets (i.e., posts) you are interested in reading, ranging from actors and singers through to politicians, scientists and authors.
+Once you have done so, you can see their tweets, their replies to others, and tweets they have liked, in your constantly updated newsfeed.
+Note that unlike on social networking services, where friending requires a mutual connection, Twitter/X permits you to follow anyone with a public account, with no obligation for that person to follow you

 - search for tweets on particular topics by typing a hashtag (introduced by the symbol #) into the search box

-- tweet your own comments (of up to 140 characters per tweet in languages based on the Roman alphabet, potentially including links to webpages, or photos or videos as attachments), which can be viewed by others who have chosen to follow you, or who search for any hashtags you have used
+- tweet your own comments of up to 280 characters per tweet in languages based on the Roman alphabet, potentially including photos, videos and/or weblinks.
+These tweets can then be viewed by others who have chosen to follow you, or who search for any hashtags you have used.
+Note that there was formerly a limit of 140 characters, but in late 2017 this was doubled for languages other than Chinese, Japanese and Korean (which, as character-based languages, can express far more in 140 characters than alphabet-based languages)

 - retweet others’ tweets that you find interesting in order to share them with your own followers